André Courrèges: 1965-66 Hiatus

 Disturbed by the uncontrolled copying of his fall 1964 and spring 1965 lines, Courrèges declined to present a fall 1965 collection and wouldn't show again until 1967.
-He produced no collections for fall 1965, spring 1966, or fall 1966, though he did make a few garments for private clients.
+He produced no full collections for fall 1965, spring 1966, or fall 1966, though he did make a few garments for private clients, showing a very small collection for them in spring of 1966.
 He was bothered especially by the low quality of the copies he'd seen, feeling that the average woman was being denied high quality because of shoddy imitations.
 He also became concerned about affordability, resolving to create a lower-priced ready-to-wear line so that more people could have access to his work.
 Like a number of particularly young designers of the time, he began to see haute couture, with its multiple fittings and high cost, as outdated and out of step with modern women's lives and with economic realities.
 He spent his time trying to secure manufacturers who could produce high-quality, lower-cost garments for a new ready-to-wear line that Courrèges would call Couture Future, to be sold in a new boutique downstairs from his couture salon, which was being moved from Kleber Avenue to François I Street in Paris, enabled by backing from French beauty concern l'Oréal.